omokagbo/InstagLAM/README.md

 $ cd InstaGLAM
 ``

-Open the file `MemeMe.xcodeproj` using Xcode
+Open the file `InstaGLAM.xcodeproj` using Xcode
 Click on the play button at the top left corner to build and run the project